 EES’s net position will be the sum of the position of the Commodity and DSM Desks.

 On exercise of the natural “call swaption” by the DSM Desk, position will roll off as a swap to the Commodity Desk.
-The swap price would be the strike price of the “call swaption”.
-Therefore, until exercise the position is being managed by the DSM Desk and after exercise it is managed by the Commodity Desk.(I think DSM still manages in that not delivering is IAM price risk and they correct the position at mid)
+The swap price would be the strike price (based on the capital costs) of the “call swaption”.

 Theoretical Consideration